-- Charitable Lead Trust allows the donor to provide for the Endowment Fund for a predetermined number of years.
+- Charitable Lead Trust allows the donor to provide for the St. James’s Endowment Fund, Inc. for a predetermined number of years.
 At the end of the period, the assets will pass to the donor’s designee at a reduced gift tax rate.

-- Retirement Plan Benefits and IRAs designating the St. James’s Endowment Fund, Incorporated as beneficiary will pass funds to the Endowment Fund free of income tax and estate tax
+- Retirement Plan Benefits and IRAs designating the St. James’s Endowment Fund, Inc. as beneficiary will pass funds to the Endowment Fund free of income tax and estate tax

-For more information about planned giving, contact Suzanne Hall, Director of Stewardship and Development, 355-1779, ext.
-335
+For more information about planned giving, contact Lois Wallenhorst, Stewardship Associate, 355-1779, ext.
+365